bahlo/arne.me/content/articles/book-review-dune.md

 ---
 title: "Book Review: Dune"
-description: "A review of Dune by Frank Herbert"
+description: "A review of the book Dune by Frank Herbert"
 published: "2023-04-15"
 ---